CNES/lenapy/paper.md

 # Acknowledgements

-Fundings ?
-Faudra parler du financement pour le boulot de CLS
+Lenapy benefited of CNES support to improve its maintainability and its documentation.

-We thank all the contributors to the early version of `Lenapy`: Robin Guillaume-Castel, Arthur Vincent.
+We thank the contributors to the early version of `Lenapy`: Robin Guillaume-Castel, Arthur Vincent.

 # References